qiboteam/qibo/doc/source/api-reference/qibo.rst

 Clifford Simulation
 ^^^^^^^^^^^^^^^^^^^

 A special backend in qibo supports the simulation of Clifford circuits.
-This :class:`qibo.backends.clifford.CliffordBackend` backend implements the tableau formalism introduced in `https://arxiv.org/abs/quant-ph/0406196 <aaronson_>`_ to efficiently simulate gate application and measurements sampling in the stabilizers state representation.
+This :class:`qibo.backends.clifford.CliffordBackend` backend implements the phase-space formalism introduced in `https://arxiv.org/abs/quant-ph/0406196 <aaronson_>`_ to efficiently simulate gate application and measurements sampling in the stabilizers state representation.
 The execution of a circuit through this backend creates a :class:`qibo.quantum_info.clifford.Clifford` object that gives access to the final measured samples through the :meth:`qibo.quantum_info.clifford.Clifford.samples` method, similarly to :class:`qibo.result.CircuitResult`.
 The probabilities and frequencies are computed starting from the samples by the :meth:`qibo.quantum_info.clifford.Clifford.frequencies` and :meth:`qibo.quantum_info.clifford.Clifford.probabilities` methods.

 .. _aaronson: https://arxiv.org/abs/quant-ph/0406196

 It is also possible to recover the standard state representation with the :meth:`qibo.quantum_info.clifford.Clifford.state` method.
-Note, however, that this process is inefficient as it involves the construction of all the stabilizers starting from the generators encoded inside the tableau.
+Note, however, that this process is inefficient as it involves the construction of all the stabilizers starting from the generators encoded inside the symplectic matrix.

-As for the other backends, the clifford backend can be set with
+As for the other backends, the Clifford backend can be set with

 .. testcode::  python

     import qibo
     qibo.set_backend("clifford")

-alternatively, a clifford circuit can also be executed starting from the :class:`qibo.quantum_info.clifford.Clifford` object
+alternatively, a Clifford circuit can also be executed starting from the :class:`qibo.quantum_info.clifford.Clifford` object

 .. code-block::  python